algobot76/wall-street-visualiza/README.md

 - A category box that when selected will lead to the web-page of a given company.
 - Graphical representation of the price movement using charts.
-- Highlighted nodes of days when the reports are released.
+- Links to Financial Statement of a chosen company

 ### Standard Requirements